Interested in having your own Exhibition with us? Apply HERE

 4/13/2024 - 5/24/2024

-The show is a collaborative art project with Adam and over 30 other artists.
+The exhibition is a collaborative art project with Adam and over 30 other artists.
 This show encapsulates artistic rebellion - from the jagged scrap walls to the clutter core hanging - Correa wants the show to embody the hectic-ness of the city scape and the delicateness of creative impulse.

 LAYERS OF PERCEPTION

-FIDEL ALEX RODRIGUEZ
+FIDEL ALEC RODRIGUEZ

 2/17/2024 - 3/29/2024